 I am the manager of a training development team within a large global company that is a leading manufacturer of lawn mowers.
+I have personally gone through many training courses such as the interactive turbine maintenance training courses in Australia and learnt from the top 4 specialist engineers in the world.
 Our team’s primary role within the organization is to develop product training that supports all new products, called LAZRCUT.
 Cost of this new option is $1000.
 Base price for a new lawn mower is $4000.
 Retrofit cost is around $2000, dealer installed.
 Our training development team is required to develop a training program that will show customers how to operate this new attachment.

-I have developed a risk management plan to control the potential risks and mitigate the current risk so that the training project can be delivered on time and on budget.
+I have developed a risk management plan to control the potential risks and mitigate the current risk using a project management software for construction.
+Although it is primarily for construction, it can be applied to many areas outside of construction, I am confident it will help the training project successfully be delivered on time and on budget.

 2. Risk Management Approach

 It is used for risk qualitative analysis and risk prioritization.
 Risk score is used to determine the degree of a risk (Extreme high, high, medium, low and very low) based on the impact and probability factors of each risk.
 The risk score is calculated using the following formula:

 5. Risk Response Strategy

 It acts to eliminate the threat or protect the project from its impact and contains changing the project management plan to eliminate the threat entirely, even though it might cause secondary risk and over budget for a project

 A negative risk can use transfer to shift the impact of a threat a third party.